Facts about Canada for each letter of the alphabet.

 Canada has many RIVERS that form extensive water networks across the country.
 They flow into the Arctic Ocean, Atlantic Ocean, Pacific Ocean, and Hudson Bay.
 The longest river is the Mackenzie River.
 There are many Heritage Rivers in the country.
 Some of the rivers are endangered..
 The 2nd Sunday in June is Canadian Rivers Day.

 Canada has the longest coastland of any country and the shores have many species of SEA LIFE including abalone, Pacific herring and the Pacific Harbour Seal.
-The Intertidal Zone is alive with sealife and seaweeds.
-The Gully off Novia Scotia is the largest underwater canyon on the east coast of North America and a Marine Protected Area.
+Of 7 Canadian Beluga Whale populations, the 2 inhabiting eastern Hudson Bay and Ungava Bay are endangered.
+The Intertidal Zone is alive with sea life and seaweeds.
+The Gully is a large underwater canyon in the Atlantic Ocean east of Nova Scotia and is a Marine Protected Area.
 Canada has a SPACE Program and has sent astronauts into space as part of the U.S. space program.
 The Canadian Space Agency has its own astronaut training program and also trains with NASA.

 Canada has many SPORTS.
 The most popular spectator winter sport in the country is Ice Hockey and it is the official national winter sport.
 Lacrosse, a sport with Indigenous origins, is the oldest sport and the official summer sport.
 Great achievements in Canadian sports are recognized by the Canada Sports Hall of Fame.